DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Arts, 2002.

 Renfrew, C. ‘Varna and the Emergence of Wealth in Prehistoric Europe’ in
-A. Appadurai (ed) *The Social Life of Things: Commodities in Cultural Perspective*, Cambridge: Cambridge University Press, 1988, 141-168.
+A. Appadurai (ed.) *The Social Life of Things: Commodities in Cultural Perspective*, Cambridge: Cambridge University Press, 1988, 141-168.

 Rennie, E. ‘Internet on the Outstation’, *Inside Story,* 9 May 2011,